lukethomas27/lukethomas27.github.io/README.md

-# Luke Thomas - Portfolio Website
+# My Portfolio Website

-A modern, responsive portfolio website showcasing my work as a Software Engineer and UVic Co-op Student.
+Hey there!
+This is my personal portfolio website where I showcase my work as a Software Engineer and UVic Co-op Student.
+I built this site to share my projects and experiences in a clean, modern way.

-## Features

-- **Modern Dark Theme**: Clean, professional dark theme with carefully chosen color palette
-- **Responsive Design**: Fully responsive layout that works on all devices
-- **Dynamic Hero Section**: Eye-catching hero section with background image and profile picture
-- **Interactive Elements**: Smooth hover effects and transitions throughout
-- **Font Awesome Integration**: Professional icons for social links and navigation
-- **Optimized Performance**: Fast loading and smooth animations

-## Pages
+## What's Here

-### Home

-- Dynamic hero section with background image
-- Professional profile picture display
-- Call-to-action buttons
-- Highlights section showcasing key skills

-### About

-- Detailed professional journey
-- Education and experience sections
+- **Home**: A quick intro about me and what I do
-- Personal interests and goals
+- **About**: My journey through school and work
-- Clean, readable layout

-### Projects

-- Featured projects showcase
-- Detailed project descriptions
-- Technology stack highlights
-- Interactive project cards
+- **Projects**: Some cool stuff I've built
+- **Resume**: My latest resume for easy access

-## Technical Details
+## Tech Stack

-### Technologies Used

-- HTML5
-- CSS3 (with CSS Variables)
+- HTML5 & CSS3
-- Font Awesome 6.5.1
+- Font Awesome for icons
-- Responsive Design Principles
+- Responsive design (works on all devices)

-### Design Features

-- CSS Variables for consistent theming
-- Flexbox and Grid layouts
-- Smooth transitions and animations
-- Mobile-first approach
-- Optimized images and assets

-### Color Scheme

-- Primary: #2a2a2a
-- Secondary: #3a3a3a
-- Accent: #4a9eff
-- Text: #ffffff
-- Background: #1a1a1a

-## Getting Started

-1. Clone the repository
-2. Open `index.html` in your browser
-3. Navigate through the pages using the navigation menu

-## Contact
+## Get in Touch

-Feel free to reach out through any of the following channels:
+Feel free to reach out:

 - Email: lukethomas@uvic.ca
 - GitHub: [lukethomas27](https://github.com/lukethomas27)
 - LinkedIn: [Luke Thomas](https://www.linkedin.com/in/luke-thomas-0ba860237)

-## License

-This project is open source and available under the MIT License.